eterevsky/seer/README.md

 * Serverless, DM's computer acts as a server.
 * Requires IPv6 to avoid dealing with NAT.
 * The campaign is specified by a JSON file.
 No editing functionality yet.
+* Campaign can contain several maps ("pages").
+* DM can hide/reveal some parts of the map to the players.

 ## Run